+'''

+scrapy.utils.reactor.install_reactor(reactor_path, event_loop_path=None)

+'''

-scrapy.utils.reactor.install_reactor(reactor_path) Installs the reactor with the specified import path.
+Installs the reactor with the specified import path.
+Also installs the asyncio event loop with the specified import path if the asyncio reactor is enabled

 If a reactor is already installed, install_reactor() has no effect.